Sport Psychology Tactics - How to Improve Your Athletic Performance By Focusing on the Process, Not the Outcome

 Ben Foodman - Certified Strength & Conditioning Specialist & Mental Performance Consultant in Charlotte North Carolina

-Exploring Why Sport Psychologists Have Athletes Focus On Process
+Introduction: Exploring Why Sport Psychologists Have Athletes Focus On Process

 Back in January of 2020, I was afforded a rare opportunity to observe flight operations aboard the the USS Nimitz aircraft carrier.
 I was able to arrive on the carrier via a COD airplane, experience an arrested landing, stand nearly fifteen feet away from FA-18 Super Hornets launching off the flight deck, tour the ship to learn about the carrier’s operations, and then leave via a catapult launch the next day.
 I have written about this in previous Training Reports.

 While I was aboard the Nimitz, I was also able to see how Naval Aviators prepare and evaluate their performances.
 This was an invaluable experience to be able to watch some of the world’s most elite warfighters prepare for their ‘sport’.
-One of the most interesting observations was how focused these tactical athletes are on ‘the process.
+One of the most interesting observations was how focused these tactical athletes are on the process.
 For this training report I want to explore what it means to for athletes to be process focused, and how they can be accomplish this.

 Ben Foodman - Sport Psychology & BCIA Neurofeedback located in North Carolina

-Defining The Elite Performer’s Process
+Part I. Defining The Elite Performer’s Process

 Many athletes, even in the professional and Olympic ranks are susceptible to the long-term negative side effects of chronic pressure.
 For instance, the daily grind of training and competing can oftentimes lead athletes to shifting their focus to what happened at the end of the performance.
 This is completely understandable and a natural progression for most athletes to take after having competed in their sport for so long.
 The problem is that having a ‘outcome’ focused mindset eventually takes your focus away from the things that made you successful, those things being your process.